CRImier/KeyboardWhiz/README.md

 I only need the JSON file - PDF can always be generated from the JSON.

 ## Prerequisites

+You need a Linux computer with an I2C port.
+A Raspberry Pi will work wonders, and so will any computer with I2C available, i.e. your laptop/desktop with I2C obtained from a VGA/HDMI/etc. slot.

+Dependencies (Debian/Ubuntu derivatives):

 - `sudo apt install python3-smbus` for the main script
 - `sudo apt install python3-reportlab` for PDF generation